Volue-Public/energy-mesh-python/docs/source/authentication.rst

 Usage
 *****************

-To use authentication the user has to provide authentication parameters when creating a :ref:`volue.mesh`.Connection or a :ref:`volue.mesh.aio`.Connection:.
+To use authentication the user has to provide authentication parameters when creating a :ref:`api:volue.mesh`.Connection or a :ref:`api:volue.mesh.aio`.Connection:.
 Authentication parameters consist of:

 * Service Principal Name (SPN)